A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Another popular spot in the Blue River area is Mud Lake.
 But don’t be fooled by its name, as the water is of a spectacular jade colour!
 Same as Eleanor Lake, it’s perfect for many water activities, but with less people around you.

-There’s even a camp site, and if you have an ATV, it’s great fun driving up the trails close to this lake (we like Red Sands Mountain) and admire a beautiful view of Blue River and its surroundings!
+There’s even a camp site, and if you have an ATV, it’s great fun driving up the trails close to this lake (I like Red Sands Mountain) and admire a beautiful view of Blue River and its surroundings!

 Awesome times at Mud Lake 🙂